rjpdasilva/NOS_ThunderNanoServices/examples/RemoteHostExample/tutorial/Tutorial.md

 ## High level overview
 ![Remote invocation diagram](remote_invocation_diagram.png?raw=true "Remote invocation diagram")

-## Step by step
+## Host device
 First thing you need to do is to enable and start RemoteInvocation plugin on the device, on which the plugin will run.
 You should also specify address on which the plugin will be listening for proxy requests.
-YOu do that by configuring "address" in RemoteInvocation configuration.
+You do that by configuring "address" in RemoteInvocation configuration.
 Eg. to listen for all incoming requests on port 5797 you could use following configuration:
 ```json
 {
  "locator":"libWPEFrameworkRemoteInvocation.so",